Menarche: Onset

 When menarche occurs, it confirms that the girl has had a gradual estrogen-induced growth of the uterus, especially the endometrium, and that the "outflow tract" from the uterus, through the cervix to the vagina, is open.

 When experiencing menarche, the blood flow (colloquially described as having one's "period") can vary from a slow and spotty discharge to a consistent blood flow for 3–7 days.
 The color of the blood ranges from bright red to brown in color; this is normal.
 Periods may be light or heavy.

 In very rare instances, menarche may occur at an unusually early age, preceding thelarche and other signs of puberty.
 This is termed isolated premature menarche, but other causes of vaginal bleeding must be investigated and excluded.

 When menarche has failed to occur for more than three years after thelarche, or beyond 15 years of age, the delay is referred to as primary amenorrhea.
+Imperforate hymen is one cause of primary amenorrhea.